 - Sit straight but comfortably ensuring your head, neck, and torso are in a straight line.

 - Close your eyes, detaching yourself from everything you hear and see.
-Focus solely on your physical body (annamaya kosha) – head and shoulders, chest and waist, back and abdomen, and
+Focus solely on your physical body (annamaya kosha) – head and shoulders, chest and waist, back and abdomen, and arms and legs.

 - Pay close attention to your breathing.
 You’ll feel your breath gradually flowing more smoothly, slowly, and quietly.
 You’ll also feel energy making its way through your body, helping your heart beat and blood flow through your veins.
 The energy also aids your lungs to expand and contract.
 The force making this happen is your pranamaya kosha.